cmars/onionpipe/README.md

 ### How do I install it?

-Each commit into main triggers an automated release, which publishes a Homebrew tap and Docker image.
+Each commit into main triggers an automated release, which publishes a Docker image.

-#### Homebrew

-    brew tap cmars/onionpipe
-    brew install onionpipe

 #### Docker